 Johan:

-Great.
-Hey, you founded your first company at it at you were 16, right?
-I also did it when I was 12, so I know a little bit about what it is to start a company.
-But what was the reason for you to start it?
-And also what does it say about, let’s say, the skills and how you were raised also at that time?
+Great!
+You founded your first company at 16, right?
+I started one myself at 12, so I understand a bit about what it takes.
+What motivated you to start it?
+And what does that say about your skills and upbringing at the time?

 Josef Brunner: